Royal Oak tube station: The station

 An agreement between the GWR and the Metropolitan Railway (who had co-owned the Hammersmith & City with the GWR since 1867) came into force on 1 July 1868, although it did not become legal until the following year.
 Under the agreement, various improvements were to be made; these included the provision of a station at Royal Oak, and the reconstruction of Westbourne Park.
-On 30 October 1871 the station at Royal Oak opened, 53 chain out; it was situated between Ranelagh Bridge and Lord Hills Bridge, and access was from the latter.
+On 30 October 1871 the station at Royal Oak opened, 53 chain out; it was situated between Ranelagh Bridge and Lord Hill's Bridge, and access was from the latter.
 As originally built, it had three platform faces; one for down trains and two, each side of an island, for up trains.
 It was served by both main line and Hammersmith & City trains, and, for over sixty years, this was the first stop out of Paddington for main line trains; it remains the first stop for Hammersmith & City services.
 The station was hit during the 1940-41 blitz, with track, the platform and a nearby main-line train taking bomb damage.

 During the quadrupling of the Great Western Main Line (GWML) in 1878, a dive-under, known as Subway Tunnel, was constructed between Royal Oak and Westbourne Park.
 This was for Hammersmith & City services, allowing them to cross the main line without interfering with the flow of traffic; it was brought into use on 12 May 1878.
 To accommodate the additional track of the main line, it was necessary to reduce Royal Oak station to two platform faces; the former down platform was removed (its track becoming the up main), and the southern of the two former up platforms became the down platform.

 Trains along the GWML ceased to call at Royal Oak from 1 October 1934, but the Hammersmith & City service remained.
 Ownership of the station was not transferred to London Transport until 1 January 1970.
 The first GWML stop out of Paddington is now Acton Main Line.